Mike King (advocate): Health

-In 2006 he revealed that he suffered from depression, and took on the role of patron for the Phobic Trust.
+In 2006 he said that he suffered from depression, and took on the role of patron for the Phobic Trust.
 He provided further details in his 2008 autobiography.

 On Jan 14, 2007, King collapsed in a Melbourne hotel and was left momentarily unconscious and partially paralyzed from a blood clot in a blood vessel which burst in the back of his neck, a very rare condition.
 He was attending a poker championship in Melbourne (a prize he claimed after winning a poker tournament in Auckland, New Zealand).
 It was not known whether he had a heart attack or stroke.

-His life was saved by his good friend and poker player Richard Lancaster.
-Lancaster found him in a state of paralysis and sent him to Alfred Hospital.
+His life was saved by his friend and poker player Richard Lancaster, who found him in a state of paralysis and sent him to Alfred Hospital.

 Addiction and mental health

-In recent interviews, King has openly released information surrounding his several-year addiction to the drug cocaine.
+In interviews, King has openly released information surrounding his several-year addiction to the drug cocaine.
 He claims to have purchased a travel agency to assure himself of access to the drug: "If it ever came to it I could always jump on a plane and put myself up in a hotel for a few days".

 In 2009, King started a Radio Live programme airing on Sunday evenings entitled The Nutters Club.
 On the programme, King works with mental health professionals David Codyre and Malcolm Falconer, and invites listeners to phone in with comments and to share stories or issues which might be troubling them.
 In 2013, The Nutters Club moved to Newstalk ZB.

-In 2012, King founded the Key to Life Charitable Trust.
+In 2012, King established the Key to Life identity through the charitable trust now known as the I Am Hope Foundation.
 In 2019 King was named New Zealander of the Year.
-After this, he set up a social media campaign for mental health awareness as well as a Gumboot Friday which raised money to help youth to access counselling.
+After this, he set up a social media campaign for mental health awareness and launched Gumboot Friday, a programme that funds counselling for young people.